PolyAI-LDN/task-specific-datasets/nlupp/README.md

 For the experiments presented in the paper we adopt 3 data setups:
 * **20-fold**: We use 1 fold for training and the other 19 folds for testing, doing this 20 times with a different training fold.
 Then we report the mean results of each fold.
 * **10-fold**: We use 2 folds for training and the other 18 folds for testing, doing this 10 times with 10 pairs of training folds.
 We use consecutive indices for the training pairs (i.e. `fold0.json` and `fold1.json`, `fold2.json` and `fold3.json`, etc.).
 Then we report the mean results for each pair of folds.
-* **Large**: We use 19 folds for training and the other one for testing, doing this 20 times with a different testing fold.
-This can be seen as "inverse" 20-fold.
+* **Large**: We use 18 folds for training and the other two for testing, doing this 10 times with 10 pairs of testing folds.
+This can be seen as "inverse" 10-fold.

 These setups are designed to replicate the data setups found in production while not overfitting to a small test set.